noelmcloughlin/linkml-project-copier/README.md

 ## Contributors

-A big thanks to all [contributors](https://github.com/nfdi4cat/pid4cat-model/graphs/contributors).
+A big thanks to all [contributors](https://github.com/linkml/linkml-project-copier/graphs/contributors).

-Main author:

-* David Linke (ORCID: 0000-0002-5898-1820) - Idea, initial setup of repository and current maintainer.

 ## License